dylanpieper/ShinySurveyJS-Template/readme.md

 ## Data Output

-The data from the survey is stored along with the following information in the survey data:
+Upon submission, survey responses are automatically stored in a database table named according to the `survey_name`.
+If the table doesn't exist, the system creates it, and if the table already exists, the system updates it.
+Each survey response is saved along with the following metadata in the corresponding table:

 -   `date_created`: Timestamp when the survey was created
 -   `date_updated`: Timestamp when the survey was updated in the database